RowanTL/mastercomfig-updator/README.md

 This is a basic script to update mastercomfig instead of going on the website and manually downloading everything.

-I added some options for addons and presets.
-In the `update.sh` file, you will find various variables for the preset and the addons.
-Change the integer (either 0 or 1) to whether you want the addon downloaded or not.
-0 means no, 1 means yes.
+I added some options for addons, presets, and all addons.
+In the `update.sh` file, you will find various variables for the preset(s), the addons, and the modules.
+Change the integer to the corresponding preset/addon(s)/module(s) you want installed.

 I have only tested this on Arch

-Modules support soon